 Caught up in this movement, Swift Solutions is growing rapidly, fuelled by their recent acquisition by Tokopedia.
 Read how Swift is scaling up their infrastructure with Aiven, in order to meet enormous growth from 15 million orders this year to 45 million next year.

-"Being able to use Kubernetes and Terraform is a really good feature at Aiven."
+"Being able to use Kubernetes and Terraform is a really good feature at Aiven.
+We have a better DevOps flow, and configuration errors are history."

 VP of Engineering at Swift Solutions